UMBC Cares Emergency Fund

 Purpose

-The UMBC Cares Faculty and Staff Emergency Fund was established to assist eligible employees experiencing an emergency financial need.
+The UMBC Cares Emergency Fund was established to assist eligible Faculty and Staff experiencing an emergency financial need.

 Eligible Expenses

-Examples of potential eligible expenses that cannot be met by the applicant due to the emergency or unexpected circumstances and may be eligible for assistance are listed below.
+Listed below are examples of potential eligible expenses that the employee needs assistance with due to the emergency or unexpected circumstances.
 This is a representative and not an exhaustive list.

-• Assistance with immediate and essential expenses – food, shelter, utilities
+• Assistance with immediate and essential expenses, i.e. food, shelter, utilities.

 • The sudden and unexpected loss of the primary mode of transportation.

-• Significant and unexpected health care costs that must be paid upfront as a condition of receiving treatment.
+• Significant and unexpected healthcare costs that must be paid upfront as a condition of receiving treatment not covered by insurance.

-• Unexpected and immediate costs to replace or repair non-working essential appliances, home heating/cooling, primary transportation, etc.
+• Unexpected and immediate costs to replace or repair non-working essential appliances, home heating/cooling, etc.

 Ineligible Expenses

-• Tuition, health club, or similar regular payments
+• Tuition, health club, or similar recurring payments.

-Applicants must submit an application and meet the eligibility requirements.
+Employees must submit an application and meet the eligibility requirements.
 Each application is considered based on the individual’s unique circumstances.
-A member of the Human Resources team will follow up with the applicant as needed to discuss the funding request and obtain any additional information needed including appropriate documentation to verify the circumstances listed in the application.
+A member of the Human Resources & Strategic Talent Management (HRSTM) team will follow up with the employee to discuss their application and obtain any additional information as needed, including appropriate documentation.

-• An applicant must be currently employed at UMBC as a faculty, staff, or contractual employee (Contingent I, Contingent II, or Adjunct/Contractual Faculty).
+• An applicant must be currently employed at UMBC as a Regular faculty, staff, or a Contractual employee (Contingent I, Contingent II, or Adjunct/Contractual Faculty).

 • Students and Graduate Assistants are excluded from this program.
 The Black and Gold fund was established for Students.